 4. Calibrate Instruments Regularly:

-Calibrate temperature sensors and other instruments regularly to ensure that they are providing accurate readings.
-Calibration involves comparing the instrument's readings to a known standard and adjusting the instrument to match the standard.
+Calibrate temperature sensors and other instruments regularly to confirm that they are providing accurate readings.
+In practice, calibration involves comparing the instrument's readings to a known standard and adjusting the instrument to match the standard.
 Regular calibration is essential for maintaining the accuracy and reliability of temperature measurements.

 5. Document Procedures and Results:

 Document all procedures and results related to temperature measurements.
-This includes recording the date and time of the measurements, the instruments used, the calibration procedures, and any relevant environmental conditions.
+On the flip side, this includes recording the date and time of the measurements, the instruments used, the calibration procedures, and any relevant environmental conditions.
 Thorough documentation is essential for ensuring the reproducibility of experiments and for identifying potential sources of error.

 6. Understand Uncertainty: